thegitplant/CSS-Hamburger-Menu/README.md

 </nav>
 ```

-    You may add and delete as many links as you like
+    You may add and remove as many links as you like

 1. Compile the SCSS to CSS and link the compiled CSS to your webpages.